A state-by-state breakdown of US coronavirus cases - KEYT | KCOY

 A man in his 50s has been hospitalized at Englewood Hospital and Medical Center in Bergen County since March 5, the governor’s office said March 6.

 The number of confirmed cases continues to grow, with most of them in Westchester County, Gov. Andrew Cuomo said March 7.
-New York City was home to 11 cases and 70 in Westchester.
+New York City was home to 11 cases with 70 in Westchester County.

 Health officials in Westchester County previously ordered a synagogue in New Rochelle to halt services over fears a man who tested positive for the virus may have exposed others.

-Note: CORRECTION: An earlier version of this story misstated the number of coronavirus cases repatriated from the Diamond Princess cruise ship.
-It is 46.